intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 	}
 	```

 	Finally, go to **Spy_Everyloop()** function and implement it as follows.
 This function is automatically executed by the ISM process on every 1ms interval.
-We will setup a CAN message to be transmitted every 100ms using the 8-byte data received from the server via the MQTT topic **sdkTest/cantx**.
+The implemented logic will instruct the neoOBD2 DEV to transmit a 0x777 CAN message on 100ms interval.

 	```
 	void Spy_EveryLoop(unsigned int uiCurrentTime)